glyph-cat/langutil/README.md

 <br/>

 ## `hideLogs()`
-Calling this method will disable logs from langutil.
+Use this method to disable logs from langutil.
+Any langutil methods that are called after this will no longer show logs and warnings.
+Critical errors will still be thrown.
 <br/>

 # The Dictionary